Key Takeaways

 Washington tenants have the right to live in safe and habitable housing.
 Rental properties must meet basic health and safety standards and include working utilities and safe structural conditions.

-Tenants also have the right to proper notice for rent increases, lease termination, and eviction actions.
-State and federal laws also protect tenants from housing discrimination.
-Washington law also protects tenants from retaliation.
+Tenants also have the right to written notice for rent increases, lease or rental agreement termination, and eviction actions.
+State, federal, and local laws also protect tenants from housing discrimination.
+Washington landlord-tenant laws also protects tenants from retaliation.

-Landlords cannot raise rent, reduce services, or issue improper notices in response to tenants exercising their legal rights.
+Landlords cannot raise rent, reduce services within the rental property, or issue improper written notices in response to tenants exercising their legal rights.

 Tenant Responsibilities